ACORN FAMILY LAW LLP – TERMS AND CONDITIONS OF BUSINESS

 We do not have a Legal Aid contract and do not offer publicly funded services.
 If we think you may be eligible for such funding, we will tell you and you can then decide whether to instruct another firm offering such services, or remain with us and pay us privately.
 Should you decide to end your instructions at this point, you will be liable to pay for all work that we have undertaken for you on the matter.

 21. FINANCIAL ADVICE

-We are not authorised by the Financial Conduct Authority and therefore cannot provide financial advice.
+We are not authorised by the Financial Services Authority and therefore cannot provide financial advice.
 However we may recommend you obtain such advice independently where appropriate to help you obtain the best outcome for your case.

 22. INSTRUCTING AGENTS AND EXPERTS

 If appropriate or necessary, we will instruct experts or agents on your behalf at your expense.
 This may include barristers, property valuers, pension actuaries, psychologists, drug or DNA testing companies, translators, etc. Any instruction will naturally be discussed and agreed with you in advance.
 We will normally request a payment on account to cover the fees of such an expert.
 We will not be liable for any actions or failures on the part of the agent or expert.

 You may end your instructions to us in writing at any time.
 We are entitled to keep your papers and documents while charges and expenses remain unpaid.
 We may cease to act for you if we have good reason to do so, and will provide you with written notice confirming the reasons.
 These could include

 - where a conflict of interest with the other party becomes apparent

 - you have not complied with a request for payment on account for more than 14 days